Connect with others who understand.

 Nausea is the most commonly reported side effect, especially during the first few weeks after starting a GLP-1 medication.

 In rare cases, GLP-1 drugs have been linked to more serious gastrointestinal side effects, including pancreatitis (inflammation of the pancreas) and bowel obstruction (a blockage in the intestine).
-If you experience severe or persistent symptoms, talk to your healthcare provider right away.
+If you develop severe or persistent symptoms, tell your healthcare provider right away.

 Foods To Avoid on GLP-1 Drugs

-If you’re taking a GLP-1 drug, you may need to be more mindful of what you eat to help reduce side effects.
+If you’re taking a GLP-1 drug, being more mindful of what you eat may help reduce side effects.
 Certain types of food are more likely to trigger symptoms like nausea, bloating, or heartburn, especially as your stomach empties more slowly.
+These foods include:

-• High-fat, greasy, or fried foods, such as fried chicken, bacon, sausages, and cheeseburgers
+• High-fat, greasy, or fried foods, such as fried chicken, bacon, sausage, and cheeseburgers

-• Processed foods, such as potato chips, packaged cookies, and other ultra-processed items
+• Ultra-processed products, such as potato chips, packaged cookies, and candy

 • Spicy foods, including hot peppers, chili, and heavily seasoned dishes

-• Sugary foods and drinks, like soda, candy, cake, and sweetened coffee drinks
+• Caffeinated drinks, like soda and sweetened coffee drinks

 • Refined carbohydrates, such as white bread, pasta made with white flour, and sugary breakfast cereals